iitmnlp/EvalEval/README.md

 ## Citation

-If you find our work usefull please cite
+If you find our work useful please cite
 ```

 ```